3706 St. Peters Road

-The purpose of Etzel Sugar Grove Farm is to establish sustainable, economically viable permaculture farming practices and create champions of nature through education and replication of these practices.
+The purpose of Etzel Sugar Grove Farm is to establish sustainable, economically viable regenerative, organic farming practices and create champions of nature through education and replication of these practices.

 As champions of nature and a local, state and regional leader in environmental sustainability, ICNC is uniquely suited to this challenge.
 Most importantly, the organization is compelled to act before it is too late.